jeswin/jeswin/README.md

 - Technical architecture
 - Frontend, backend issues
 - Reviews and Code Quality Assessment
-- Building and managing teams in Bangalore/India
+- Building, managing/coordinating with teams in Bangalore/India

 You can email me at jeswinpk@agilehead.com